1c7/Youtube-Auto-Subtitle-Download/readme.md

 * Creator: Cheng Zheng
 * When? around 2014
 * Why?
 I need download a lot subtitle at that time, and I just hate copy & paste url into website and watch bunch of ads to get the subtitle file.
-* is Createor still maintaing this?
+* Still Maintaing?
 Yes!
+(2014 to now(2018-May-15))

 ### Other
-* Total work hours put into this script: probably over 40
+* Total work hours: probably over 40
-* 2018-5-15  Youtube Subtitle Download v15 to v16: support auto subtitle now
+* 2018-5-15 Youtube Subtitle Downloader v15 to v16: support auto subtitle

 ### Contributor (Thanks!)